-- I-Ready assessments are administered to all students in grades K- 8. - The Assessment of Catholic Religious Education (ACRE) is administered to students in grades 5 and 8, regardless of religious affiliation. - The Third Grade Reading Guarantee is administered to ALL third graders and students must pass to be promoted to the next grade.
+- I-Ready assessments are administered to all students in grades K- 8. - The Assessment of Religious Knowledge (ARK) is administered to students in grades 2 through 8, regardless of religious affiliation. - The Third Grade Reading Guarantee is administered to ALL third graders and students must pass to be promoted to the next grade.